timephy/e-post/README.md

 ## How to use

-This tool is available as a Docker image.
+This tool is available as a Docker image and therefore includes all dependencies like python packages, as well as `Chrome` and `chromedriver` for browser emulation.

 Create a directory which will contain the configuration or data of `e-post`.
 For example create the directory `~/e-post`.